ed-smith18/Hangman/README.md

 # Hangman
-Hangman game with 5 categories
+A clean and simple Hangman game with 5 categories